Param-Harrison/kidzode/public/courses/pixel-heroes/adventure_endings.md

 # Add Different Endings

 Create multiple endings - some good, some bad!

-## What to Do
-1. Press Run
-2. Try different choices to see all endings!
+Press Run and try different choices to see all the endings!

 ```python
 print("=== THE ENCHANTED CASTLE ===")